paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/2. Developers' Tools/Key Learning points.md

 - __rm__ is the command to remove of the file.
 - __grep__ command can look for words in the file.
 - To count number of words in the file we can use following code: __grep -c ibo filename__.
 You can use regular expressions for patterns matching using grep.
+- In shell whenever you create or modify variable you just give it name and = e.g __numbers='one two tree'__.
+- If you want to print new variable you need to follow following command: __echo $file_name__.
+- The value of __$PWD__ is the current working directory.
+- __LOGNAME__ is an environment variable that contains the username of the account you're logged in as.
+- Files contain shell comands are called shell scripts.

+## 3. What is version control?
+Version control helps you to create save points that will help you save a current state of your work.